microsoftgraph/microsoft-graph-docs-contrib/api-reference/includes/identityprovider-deprecate.md

 <!-- markdownlint-disable MD041-->

 > [!CAUTION]
 > This identity provider API is deprecated and will stop returning data on March, 2023.
-Please use the new [document]().
+Please use the new [Identity Provider APIs](api-reference/beta/api/identityproviderbase.md).